YawLighthouse/UMG-Slate-Compendium/README.md

 > - `APlayerController`:: Handles building the input stack and controls the order and prioritization.
 > - `UPlayerInput`:: Handles broadcasting those delegate functions and handles figuring out if an binding is being used or not.
 >
-> Here is the actual order of operations for input components every frame.
+> Here is the actual order of operations for input components every frame. *Diagram Below*
 >
 > 1. [`APlayerController::TickPlayerInput`]
 >    1. [`UPlayerInput::Tick`]